segmentio/evergreen/README.md

 This project is maintained by [Segment](https://segment.com/)

-Please take a look at the [contributing guide](.github/CONTRIBUTING.md) and [roadmap](ROADMAP.md) to better understand what to work on.
+Please take a look at the [contributing guide](.github/CONTRIBUTING.md) to better understand what to work on.

 ## 👏 Respect earns Respect